anon767/VirScan/README.md

 # Virus Scanner Microservices

 This repository contains a set of docker container orchestrated via docker-compose.
 Each container is an antivirus microservice accepting files to scan over HTTP.
+I used these microservices for my [Short story about evading Antivirus Detection](https://thecout.com/blog/virscan/) blog post.

 All containers are based off the plugins from the discontinued/unmantained https://github.com/maliceio/ project.
 As far as I could, I fixed all services, however most containers run on obsolete Ubuntu and Go versions.
 I hope to bump these versions some day, but they should work for now.